ramonaharrison/SlackBot/README.md

 3. Complete your bot's profile.
 Add an avatar image/emoji, a first and last name and a description of what your bot does.
 When you are finished, click the "Save Integration" button.

-4. **Both team members:** join the #bots channel on Slack so you can see what your bots is up to.
+4. **Both team members:** join the #bots channel on Slack so you can see what your bot is up to.

 ## Requirements
 1. Form a clear picture of the project requirements.
 Spend some time reading through: